kuro-kuris/ec/README.md

 ## Testing the API

-You can test the API with curl: $ curl $ curl http://127.0.0.1:5000/api/buses/<name>
-Where name is the service name.
+You can test the API with curl: $ curl $ curl http://127.0.0.1:5000/api/buses/NAME Where NAME is the service name.